Brief: Step-by-step beginner’s guide to installing TeamViewer on Linux. It also explains how to use TeamViewer on Linux.

 That’s it.
 You can now use TeamViewer for your uses.

 How to use TeamViewer on Linux to connect to other systems

 Here are a few things you should know about using TeamViewer for remotely connecting to other systems:

 - Both host and target systems should have TeamViewer installed.
-Preferably, they should have same TeamViewer version on both the system.
+Preferably, they should have the same TeamViewer version.

-- Host and target can be any supported operating systems.
-For example, you can use it to connect to a Windows system from your Linux system.
+- Host and target can be any supported operating system.
+For example, you can connect to a Windows system from your Linux system.

-- By default, each system is given an ID and a 4 digit password that is generated randomly at each start of the application.
+- By default, each system is given an ID and a password generated randomly at the start of the application.

 - Similarly, if you are giving someone access to your system, you need to provide them the password and ID of your system to the remote system.